|Quick Facts: Computer Support Specialists|

-Most computer support specialists have full-time work schedules; however, many do not work typical 9-to-5 jobs.
-Because computer support is important for businesses, support services may need to be available 24 hours a day.
-As a result, many support specialists must work nights or weekends.
+Most computer support specialists work full time.
+Because computer support services may need to be available 24 hours a day, some specialists work nights or weekends.

-Employment of computer support specialists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.
-More support services will be needed as organizations upgrade their computer equipment and software.
+Overall employment of computer support specialists is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for computer support specialists.

 Compare the job duties, education, job growth, and pay of computer support specialists with similar occupations.

 Learn more about computer support specialists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.